 Lifeworks is keen to involve disabled and non-disabled young volunteers across all of our community projects – you might have a skill you want to share; be a brilliant surfer, DJ or footballer.
 You might have skills you want to learn; how to enable; plan and participate.
 Your starting point might be you want to gain work experience and improve your CV – but we hope once you’ve come on board you’ll gain a whole heap more through involvement.

-Supported by Children in Need and the Sobell Foundation Lifeworks is working with partners across the SW to enable learning disabled young people age 14-18 to
+Supported by Children in Need and the Sobell Foundation Lifeworks is working with local, regional and national partners to enable Extraordinary Young People to:

 - Champion their ideas

 - Receive formal recognition as young leaders

 - Inspire other young people with learning disabilities to participate.

 Building on the success of Ordinary Art, 2018 EYP Young Leaders have been commissioned by the Arts Council, Doing What Matters (DCC) and Film Hub SW to create a 2-day Art Festival exploring loneliness and wellbeing at Dartington Hall 25 and 26 October, 2019.
 They have encouraged the participation of young people with learning disabilities from Torbay, Devon and Plymouth and are collaborating with artists from The Turning Tides Project, Dance in Devon, Soundart Radio, Farflung Dance Theatre and Daisi.
 Together they are creating a ‘safe space’ to explore their experiences of mental wellbeing and loneliness in film, music, drama and dance, to encourage conversation and social change.

 To find out more about how to join the Young Creative Team contact [email protected]